emptythevoid/flipperzero/subghz/ATI_Wonder_II/README.md

-A complete capture of an ATI Wonder II remote.
+A complete (I think) capture of an ATI Wonder II remote.
 These are raw captures.

 This device works over SubGhz to a receiver station.